-- Riders must have purchased a fat bike daily ticket or fat bike season pass to ride within the Cross Country Ski Center boundary.
+- Riders must purchase a fat bike day pass or season pass to ride within the Cross Country Ski Center boundaries.

-- Riders must only ride on designated fat bike trails; no biking on non fat bike trails or off-piste.
+- Riders must remain on designated fat bike trails.

 - Only purpose-built fat bikes are permitted!
-Bike tires must be wider than 4 inches and have pressure of less than 10 psi.
+Bike tires must be wider than four inches and have pressure less than 10 psi.

-- Riders may not ride if tires are leaving a rut deeper than one inch.
+- Riders may not ride if tires leave a rut deeper than one inch.

 - If you are leaving a trough deeper than an inch or are having a hard time riding in a straight line, it is too soft to be on the trails.